LTNEW52/Cyber-Security-Project/README.md

 Worked on Key expansion today, mainly word(0) part.
 It was tough, rotating and subsitution could be done better, but sticked with the knowledge I have.
 Rotating and subsitituion works alright, but i am seeing some "undefined" problem when calling both.
 Some numbers issue i think, will work on it maybe tomorrow.
 After that key expansion will probably finish, very little is left!

+3. 06 April 2025 - 07 April 2025

+Finally finished Key expansion today!
+It was hard maintaining all things, small slip up gave a lot of trouble, such as not padding properly gave undefined error, as each key is dependent on other keys!
+Still found all the errors and solved them, hope there is no more errors!
+Now I will move to main AES Encryption, probably after 2 days, I have some work to do!
+All 44 Key looked majestic!